Home

 Swedish Climate Symposium 2026 will be held in Lund on May 20–22.
 The theme of the conference is “Climate Research: Science, Society, Actions“, highlighting the need to integrate cutting-edge climate science with societal perspectives and actionable strategies to accelerate climate solutions.

-Science: The symposium aims to deepen scientific understanding of climate change and to identify critical knowledge gaps and research needs.
+Science: The symposium seeks to deepen scientific understanding of climate change and identify critical knowledge gaps and future research needs.

 Presentation of Announced Keynotes